Agree with our rating?

 Three-Year Contract

-CardWorks Terms and Conditions are for a three-year agreement with automatic renewal for two-year terms and an early termination fee of $350 or Liquidated Damages, whichever is greater.
-One CardWorks complaint in the comment section of this review also describes a $10 monthly customer service fee and a $20 monthly minimum fee.
-We have found some mention of an annual PCI Compliance fee of $180 on other websites.
+The CardWorks Terms and Conditions detail a three-year agreement that automatically renews for additional two-year terms.
+An early termination fee of $350 or Liquidated Damages, whichever is greater, is applied.
+Feedback from a CardWorks customer mentions a $10 monthly customer service fee and a $20 monthly minimum fee.
+An annual PCI Compliance fee of $180 is also reported on various websites.

 Virtual Terminal and Payment Gateway Pricing